Institute's Million Dollar Pledge

 Participants find the classes to be shorter, more interactive and better focused on practical skills that can be applied immediately on the job.

 In reworking the courses, the Institute contracted with a number of instructional designers who work with subject matter experts from within the industry.
 By following an instructional systems design approach, course designers select appropriate instructional methods and supporting materials that incorporate the latest research in both adult learning and metalcasting.
 While new classes are currently on the course schedule, the redesigning work is ongoing.

 Courses will continue to be delivered in either the Institute’s classroom or at metalcasting lab facilities, and many can be done at plant sites or as chapter courses.

-New and updated courses offered in the first quarter of 2014 include:
+New and updated courses offered in the spring and summer of 2014 include:

 - Casting Supplier Auditing